MicrosoftDocs/azure-docs/articles/sentinel/collaborate-in-microsoft-teams.md

     [ ![Click the Teams integration link added to your incident.](media/collaborate-in-microsoft-teams/teams-link-added-to-incident.jpg) ](media/collaborate-in-microsoft-teams/teams-link-added-to-incident.jpg#lightbox)

-1. Click your Teams integration link to switch into Microsoft teams, where all of the data about your incident is listed on the **Incident page** tab.
+1. Select your **Teams integration** link to switch into Microsoft Teams, where all of the data about your incident is listed on the **Incident page** tab.

     [ ![Incident page in Microsoft Teams.](media/collaborate-in-microsoft-teams/incident-in-teams.jpg) ](media/collaborate-in-microsoft-teams/incident-in-teams.jpg#lightbox)